Heidelberg University: Libraries

 The University Library is the main library of the university.
 Together with the branch libraries, serving the faculties and institutes, it forms the integral university library system comprising approximately 6.2 million printed volumes.
-The University Library's holdings itsself exceeded one million in 1934.
+The University Library's holdings exceeded one million in 1934.
 Today, it comprises about 3.2 million books, about 500,000 other media such as microfilms and video tapes, as well as 6,000 printed scientific periodicals.
 Moreover, it has 6,900 manuscripts, 1,800 incunabula, 110,500 autographs, and a collection of old maps, paintings, and photographs.
 Furthermore, the 38 branch libraries add another 3.0 million printed books.
 In 2022, 43,600 active users accessed 746,000 books.
 Additionally, the University Library provides a wide array of online resources, among them 152,000 scientific e-journals.

 The origins of today's University Library date back to 1386, the year the university was founded.
 Surrounding the new university, the libraries of the faculty of the arts, the three higher faculties (theology, law, medicine) and the collegiate library grew.
 The acquisition of a box of records, which was housed in the Heiliggeistkirche, through the rector, Marsilius of Inghen, in 1388 contributed fundamentally to the development of the library.
 In the 16th century, Otto Henry, Elector Palatine, combined the miscellaneous book collections accrued since the foundation of the university with the princely library housed in Heidelberg Castle to form the Bibliotheca Palatina and made them publicly accessible in the galleries of the Heiliggeistkirche.
 Among these collections, inherited records of the Fuggers (Augsburg, Ulrich Fugger the Elder) wereof particular importance.
-The majority of the library holdings, which enjoyed great contemporary renown, was looted during the Thirty Years’ War, transported to Rome and was gifted to Pope Gregory XV by the victorious Maximilian I, Elector of Bavaria in 1622.
+The majority of the library holdings, which enjoyed great contemporary renown, was looted during the Thirty Years' War, transported to Rome and was gifted to Pope Gregory XV by the victorious Maximilian I, Elector of Bavaria in 1622.
 After the secularization in 1804, the holdings of the monasteries of Salem and Petershausen formed the foundation of the reconstruction of the library collection in the 19th century.
 In 1816, 847 German-language manuscripts from the Bibliotheca Palatina returned to Heidelberg.
 As part of an exchange, the Codex Manesse, which had ended up in the Royal Library in Paris, followed in 1888.
 Karl Zangemeister (1837–1902) became the first full-time head of the university library in 1912.
 Based on the designs of architect Joseph Durum, a dedicated library building, a richly ornamented, four-winged red sandstone construction, was erected from 1901 to 1905.
 In 1978, a branch library opened in the Neuenheimer Feld, serving the institutes of natural sciences and medicine.